MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - nationalinsurancenumber

-## <a name="uk-tax-identification-number"></a>U.K. codice di identificazione fiscale
+## <a name="uk-unique-taxpayer-reference-number"></a>U.K. Numero di riferimento del contribuente univoco
-Questa entità di tipo di informazioni riservate è disponibile solo nel tipo di informazioni riservate del numero di identificazione fiscale dell'Unione europea.

 ### <a name="format"></a>Formato

-Riferimento per i contribuenti unici (UTR): 10 cifre senza spazi e delimitatori
+10 cifre senza spazi e delimitatori

 ### <a name="pattern"></a>Modello

-Riferimento per i contribuenti unici (UTR): 10 cifre
+10 cifre

 ### <a name="checksum"></a>Checksum

-Sì
+No

 ### <a name="definition"></a>Definizione